Minden: From the Napoleonic Wars to World War I

 The upper class used the new conditions for construction of a new town quarter in a half-circle to the north and west of the old centre with prestigious buildings on spacious plots, but the urgent narrowness inside the centre maintained.
 A lot of buildings in the style of historicism replaced older ones at the market place and in the main streets.

 The lack of buildings outside the fortifications was favourable for planning a road network in the outer areas of the town.
-Since the 1890s a sequence of six ring roads in the west and north of the town has formed the backbone of the road network.
+Since the 1890s, a sequence of six ring roads in the west and north of the town has formed the backbone of the road network.

-Grandiose festivities took place, when Emperor William II and Empress Auguste Victoria visited Minden and the southern village of Barkhausen for inauguration of the Emperor William Monument on the Wittekindsberg above the Porta Westfalica gap on 18 October 1896; since then the monument is a remarkable element of the southern horizont view from Minden.
-The first line of the Minden tramway connected the basic site of the memorial with Minden since 1893, when it was yet under construction.
+Grandiose festivities took place when Emperor William II and Empress Auguste Victoria visited Minden and the southern village of Barkhausen for inauguration of the Emperor William Monument on the Wittekindsberg above the Porta Westfalica gap on 18 October 1896.
+Since then the monument has been a visible element of the southern view from Minden.
+The first line of the Minden tramway has connected the primary site of the memorial with Minden since 1893 when the memorial was still under construction.

 The Minden District Railways (Mindener Kreisbahnen), founded in 1898, built up a narrow-gauge railway net with three lines until World War I. Minden got a municipal water supply system in the 1880s and an electric power station in 1902.